-24. This Plan of Action contributes to the achievements of PAHO's Strategic Plan's Strategic Objectives 5 and 8 (SO5 and SO8).
+24. This Plan of Action contributes to the achievements of PAHO's Strategic Plan's Strategic Objectives 5 and 8 (SO56 and SO8)7.
 The specific Region-wide Expected Results (RERs) to which this Plan of Action contributes are detailed in Annex B. The monitoring and assessment of this Plan will be aligned with the Organization's results-based management framework as well as its performance, monitoring and assessment processes.
+In this regard progress reports will be developed based on information available at the end of a biennium.